moble/quaternionic/README.md

 pip install quaternionic
 ```

 These will download and install the package.
-It can also be installed from source by running `pip
+You can also install the package from source if you
-install .` from the top-level directory of the code.
+have `pip` version 10.0 or greater by running `pip install .`, or if you have `poetry` by running
+`poetry install`.

-Note that only python 3.6 or greater is supported, and pip itself must be version 10.0 or greater.
+Note that only python 3.6 or greater is supported.
+(I have also tried to support PyPy3, although I
-(I have tried to support PyPy3, although I cannot test this as `scipy` does not currently install.
+cannot test this as `scipy` does not currently install.
 Pull requests are welcome.)
-In any case, I strongly recommend installing by way of an environment
+In any case, I
+strongly recommend installing by way of an environment manager — especially
-manager — especially [conda](https://docs.anaconda.com/anaconda/install/), though other managers
+[conda](https://docs.anaconda.com/anaconda/install/), though other managers like `virtualenv` or
-like `virtualenv` or `pipenv` should also work.
+`pipenv` should also work.

 For development work, the best current option is [poetry](https://python-poetry.org/).
 From the
-top-level directory, run `poetry install` or just `poetry run <some command>`.
+top-level directory, you can run `poetry run <some command>` to run the command in an isolated
+environment.

 # Usage